Linguistic Neuron Overlap Patterns to Facilitate Cross-lingual Transfer on Low-resource Languages: Methodology

 \subsection{Probe Data Construction}

-We utilize two types of probe data for language neuron identification and optimal bridge selection.
-The former focuses on language-specific neurons and can use existing multilingual corpora.
-In our work, we adopt FLORES+ \cite{x7}, a high-quality parallel corpus released by Meta, and combine its devtest and test sets to obtain 2,000 parallel sentences for each language.
+We employ two types of probe data for different purposes of language neurons identification and optimal bridge selection.
+The former is task independent, targeting language neurons, and can use existing multilingual corpora.
+In our work, we adopt FLORES+ \cite{x7}, a high-quality parallel corpus released by Meta, and combine its development set and test set to obtain $2,000$ parallel sentences for each language.

-Bridge selection for X-ICL needs to consider both language-specific neurons and those involved in cross-lingual tasks.
-Inspired by findings in task-specific neurons \cite{a57}, we hypothesize certain neurons are associated with cross-lingual transfer whose manipulation and measurement should not rely on feeding monolingual input.
-Therefore, we construct probe data by leveraging bilingual word translations.
+Bridge selection for X-ICL needs to consider both language neurons and those that contribute to cross-lingual tasks.
+Inspired by findings on task-specific neurons \cite{a57}, we propose that certain neurons directly influence cross-lingual transfer, and their manipulation and measurement should not rely solely on monolingual corpora.
+Therefore, we construct probe data by leveraging bilingual word translations as follows.

-\textbf{Prompt Design} We collect $d$ (i.e., $100$) word pairs that LLMs can translate accurately per language pair.
-We prompt these word pairs to LLMs in both directions of $L_1$-$L_2$ and $L_2$-$L_1$, ensuring neurons linked to $L_1$ and $L_2$ are fully activated.
-Instead of feeding word pairs directly, we prompt LLMs to generate translations, which guarantees accurate and pronounced neuron activation.
+\textbf{Probe Data Design.} We collect $d$ (i.e., $100$) word pairs that LLMs can accurately translate.
+These word pairs are fed into the LLMs in both directions of $L_1 \to L_2$ and $L_2\to L_1$, ensuring neurons linked to $L_1$ and $L_2$ are fully activated.
+Instead of feeding word pairs directly, we prompt LLMs to generate translations, which guarantees accurate neuron activation.
 Examples of probe data for $3$ language pairs are shown below.